ardra-ashok/coding_assessment/css.md

 In those key/value pairs, the key is a property (color), and the value is a value(blue).

 # What are the elements of a CSS block modal?
-The CSS Box Model defines the layout and design of CSS elements.
+The CSS Box Modal defines the layout and design of CSS elements.
 Content - The content of the box, where text and images appear Padding - Clears an area around the content.
 The padding is transparent Border - A border that goes around the padding and content